falconmick/tdd-demo/packages/slide/slides.md

 <!--
-Those of us out there who know their way around a tdd cycle but never saw the point, I hope that this gets you excited to give a more structured approach a go, check out Kent Becks book on it if you can get the chance.
+Those of us out there who know their way around a tdd cycle but never saw the point, I hope that this gets you excited to give a more structured approach a go, check out Kent Becks book on testing if you can get the chance.

 Finally to those out there who are experienced test driven developers, I am sure many of you have dismissed mocking approach of London School.
 I really hope that you can use the concepts of adapters and fluent mocking frameworks